 “You have a lot of options in terms of where you can receive the flu shot.
 We usually suggest that people reach out to their primary care doctor's office first,” said Dr. Kirley.
 “Primary care physician offices usually have lots of options for how you can come in and get your flu shot, but there are other places as well.”

-“This year, we're going to see a real decline in employers offering the flu shot with so many people working from home.
+“This year there still may be a decline in employers offering the flu shot with so many people working from home.
 That’s definitely a concern for me,” she said.
 “There's going to be a big awareness push to help people find where they can get their flu shots.”